Marudhanayagam

 Touted to be the most expensive film to be produced in India during that period, the film had a proposed budget of ₹80 crores.
-The film had originally pulled together several prominent names across Indian cinema as its principal cast and crew, including Vishnuvardhan, Amrish Puri and Naseeruddin Shah.
+The film had originally pulled together several prominent names across Indian cinema as its principal cast and crew.
 The music for the film was composed by Ilaiyaraaja with cinematography handled by Ravi K. Chandran.

 Despite beginning its shoot in 1997, the film went through various production troubles and eventually an international company, that had been co-producing the film, backed out.
 After becoming delayed in 1999, the film has not continued production despite numerous attempts at reviving the project.